 Finally, when stacking the layers, you alternate them as well… So after you frost the cake and when you cut a slice, it looks like a checkerboard!
 (If you’re a visual person like me, check out this picture!)

 After cutting each of those circles into the layers, I tried to remove the middle circle from the first layer… And it broke into a dozen pieces in my hands.
 I looked at the crumbs covering my cutting board and paused for a moment.
-I’ll just make a three-layer cake instead!
+“I’ll just make a three-layer cake instead!”
 I thought to myself.

 But when I reached for the second middle circle, the same thing happened, scattering crumbs all over the cutting board again and my countertop.
 I threw up my hands in defeat and laughed.
 I definitely need more practice!
-I thought.

-That’s my kind of cake! ?
+Now that’s my kind of cake! 😉

 You’ll start with white whole wheat flour (like this!).
 White whole wheat flour is not a combination of white (aka all-purpose) flour and whole wheat flour.
 It’s made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
-This means white whole wheat flour has the same health benefits as regular whole wheat flour, but it also has a lighter taste and texture… Which lets the bright orange flavor in this moist bundt cake really shine!
+This means white whole wheat flour has the same health benefits as regular whole wheat flour, but it also has a lighter taste and texture… Which lets the bright orange flavor in this moist cake really shine!

 Along with the standard baking powder, baking soda, and salt, you’ll also mix freshly grated orange zest into that white whole wheat flour.
-The zest actually provides the majority of the sweet citrus flavor, so don’t skip it—and make sure you add the full amount!
-I tested this recipe with various amounts of orange zest, and it didn’t taste orangey enough until I added a full 4 tablespoons.
+The zest actually provides the majority of the sweet citrus flavor, so don’t skip it — and make sure you add the full amount!
+I tested this recipe with various amounts of orange zest, and it didn’t taste “orangey” enough until I added a full 4 tablespoons.

 You’ll round out the rest of the fruit flavor with freshly squeezed orange juice.
 It doesn’t add as strong of a taste as the zest, but it’s still necessary for both flavor and texture!
 The acid in the orange juice reacts with the baking soda, which helps your healthy bundt cake rise and helps with the tender texture.

-You’ll use another one of my favorite ingredients to sweeten this healthy bundt cake: vanilla stevia.
-Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
+You’ll use another one of my favorite ingredients to sweeten this healthy bundt cake: liquid stevia.
+Stevia is a plant-based, sugar-free, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
 It’s highly concentrated, so you just need 5 teaspoons to sweeten this entire cake!
-This is the kind I use because I love its warm flavor and don’t notice any strange aftertaste.
-While you can find it at many health-oriented grocery stores, I buy mine online here because that’s the cheapest price I’ve found.
-(And you’ll use it in all of these recipes of mine, too!)

-Once your healthy bundt cake is at room temperature, it’s time to drizzle and serve!
 The glaze is super simple: just confectioners’ style erythritol (like this!) and a bit of orange juice.
 Stir those together, transfer them to a zip-topped bag, cut off a tiny piece of one corner, and drizzle away!

-Healthy Orange Bundt Cake | | Print |
+Healthy Orange Bundt Cake

 - 3 ¾ cups (450g) white whole wheat flour or gluten-free* flour (measured like this)